roytanck/rt-plugin-report/README.txt

 * Fixed a minor issues that could cause problems with the plugin's translations.

 = 1.9 (2021-05-02) =
-* Display translated plugin inf when available (thanks, @zodiac1978)
+* Display translated plugin info when available (thanks, @zodiac1978)
 * Fixed default sorting of plugins to match WP's plugins screen (thanks, @zodiac1978).

 = 1.8.3 (2021-03-19) =